Hierarchy settings

 3. Mixed layout

 You can display a chosen field as a separate column similar to the stepped layout.
-By default, it is set to 'None'.
-In the below image, the 'Sub Category' field has been selected and it gets displayed as a separate column in the visual.
+By default, it is set to None.
+In the below image, the variant field has been selected, and it gets displayed as a separate column in the visual.

 Mixed Layout is set.